TomHigson/CV/src/backend/text/zf1.md

-A demonstration of the system I contributed to is available in [this video](https://www.youtube.com/watch?v=GLdKrCWDaAg)
+I was responsible for assessing the safety of advanced driver assistance systems.
+A demonstration of some of the systems I contributed to can be seen in [this video](https://www.youtube.com/watch?v=GLdKrCWDaAg).
+My contributions included:
 - Delivered safety cases for autonomy level 1 (hands on) systems
 	- Lead an activity to adapt a passenger vehicle safety case for trucks
 	- Analysed the safety impact of different sensor configurations